Nonlinear2/Bread-Engine/readme.md

 # Overview
 Bread engine is a chess engine written in c++.
 I started working on it in 2021, and only just finished.
 There is still a lot of room for improvement, but the engine is quite strong (for humans, at least).
 It uses NNUE (efficiently updatable neural network) to evaluate positions, as well as minimax search.
-Bread engine does not have a GUI built in, however it supports the uci protocol, you can therefore run it on any chess GUI, such as [cute chess](https://github.com/cutechess/cutechess) or [arena](http://www.playwitharena.de/).
+Bread engine does not have a graphical interface built in, however it supports the uci protocol, you can therefore run it on any chess graphical interface, such as [cute chess](https://github.com/cutechess/cutechess) or [arena](http://www.playwitharena.de/).

 # Installation

+**You can download precompiled binaries for Windows in the release section.**

-Please note that the engine requires a cpu with AVX2 support.
+*Please note that the engine requires a cpu with AVX2 support.*

-- **For windows**, you can find the precompiled binary in the release section.
-You can also build the project yourself using cmake: clone the repository, open a command line, navigate to the project's root directory and type `mkdir build`, `cd build`, `cmake ..`, `cmake --build . --target release --config release`.
-This will generate a build folder with the executable.

-- **For linux**: There are no precompiled binaries, so you need to build the project using cmake: clone the repository, open a command line, navigate to the project's root directory and type `mkdir build`, `cd build`, `cmake . -DCMAKE_BUILD_TYPE=Release`, `make release`.
-This will generate a build folder with the executable.

-The build has been tested using compilers MSVC 19.38, Clang 17.0 and GCC 13.1.

-Once you have the engine installed, you can run the executable, and write the following commands one after the other:
+If you want to check whether everything is working properly, you can run the executable and write the following commands one after the other:

 ```console
 uci